upmc-enterprises/cda2fhir/README.md

   * Provenance and Composition resources, which are not de-duplicated for attribution purposes.
   * DocumentReference resources are not de-duplicated, as there is no query accessor for the attachment hash field.
 * An integration test now uses Docker to automatically provision a HAPI FHIR server, post a transactional bundle to it, and.spot check for issues.
 Once complete this process will automatically de-provision the server.
-* Field-level data mappings are no longer statically maintained, and are instead generated from the source code using [Jolt](https://github.com/bazaarvoice/jolt).
-These mappings are validated by testing resources against the output of the cda2fhir library against the output created using Jolt templates.
-* cda2fhir now has a utility that enables users to generate a record of un-mapped fields for a given input document.

 ## Installation